 “Daddy” means someone’s father.

 This actually does not talk about what they do.

-We have successfully analyzed four big companies and we discovered that Abstract method is one of the ways of choosing your business name.
+We have successfully analyzed four big companies and we discovered that the Abstract method is one of the ways of choosing your business name.

 For Online Entrepreneurs,